Skip to content

 Image source: Calendly

-Another feature that comes in handy for teams is routing forms, which connects prospects with relevant members of your team depending on factors like their industry and company size.
+Another feature that comes in handy for teams is routing forms, which connect prospects with relevant members of your team depending on factors like their industry and company size.
 You can also use routing forms to screen people who aren't qualified prospects; if they don't meet your criteria, they won't be invited to book a meeting.

 Routing forms in Calendly